$125 off any CGM Plan. Use code FALL125

 someone doing wrist exercises

 Many people suffer from nerve damage for years without realizing it because the symptoms can be very subtle and easy to dismiss.
-Sometimes, your nerves regenerate and heal on their own, but this is not always the case.
+Sometimes, your nerves regenerate and heal independently, but this is not always true.

 Muscle weakness is often one of the earliest and most noticeable nerve damage symptoms that require medical intervention.
-It can significantly impact a person's quality of life if left untreated.
+If left untreated, it can significantly impact a person's quality of life.

 When the nerves are damaged, they can't send the signals they usually send to your muscles to tell them what to do.
-This leads to muscle weakness and problems with movement you may experience as an initial symptom of the damage or injury.
+This leads to muscle weakness and problems with movement, which you may experience as an initial symptom of damage or injury.
 Muscle weakness due to nerve damage is most often in your arms and legs.

 7) Hyperhidrosis